How to Register a Domain

 As soon as possible.
 There are very shady people out there who check through recent business registrations and go in and register those as domains.
-Their hope is that they can get you to pay them hundreds of dollars because they got there first.
+Their hope is that they can get you to pay them hundreds of dollars because they got the domain first.

 Register your domain as soon as possible.
 Go ahead and register it before you even get your LLC papers or other business info.

 Make sure when you register your site at a registrar you decide if you’ll want domain privacy.
-Domain privacy is a service offered by host companies which hides your personal info from your public registration info.
+Domain privacy is a service offered by host companies which hides your personal info from your public registration info and is generally recommended.

 All domain privacy will hide your phone number, email address, and street address.
-However not all companies will hide your name, so make sure to check into that before you make a purchase if it’s important to you.
+However not all companies will hide your name, so make sure to check into that before you make a purchase.

 Selecting a Domain

-It’s a simple fact that most people are used to typing in .com for businesses and .org for non profit organizations.
+It’s a simple fact that most people in the US are used to typing in .com for businesses and .org for non profit organizations.
 These are habits that are well ingrained in most people (especially those over 30).
 Occasionally people can remember a .net, but most people don’t.